-Additionally, we find no merit to Respondent's argument that contracts negotiated by ProMedica on behalf of St. Luke's after the Joinder demonstrate that the Joinder is not likely to result in supracompetitive prices.
-It is settled law that such posta complaint challenging the MFN provisions in hospital contracts for Blue Cross Blue Shield of Michigan.
+63 Respondent specifically mentions "most favored nations" ("MFN") provisions obtained by MCOs.
+RAppB 35.
+MFN provisions prohibit a hospital provider under contract with one MCO from agreeing to lower rates with a competing MCO without extending the same rates to the first MCO.
+IDF 502.
+The evidence, however, suggests that such provisions are not likely to be employed in the future.
+In 2008, the State of Ohio placed a moratorium on the use of MFN provisions in health care contracts.
+Pugliese, Tr.
+1580.
+In addition, in 2010, the Antitrust Division of the U.S. Department of Justice filed a complaint challenging the MFN provisions in hospital contracts for Blue Cross Blue Shield of Michigan.
 See Complaint in United States v.
 Blue Cross Blue Shield of Mich., Civil Action No. 2:10-cv-15155-DPH-MKM (E.D.
 Mich., filed Oct.
 18, 2010).
 In light of the moratorium and pending DOJ suit, Anthem, which is the Blue Cross Blue Shield affiliate in Ohio, testified in this matter that

 Pugliese, Tr.
 1668-69, in camera.

 64 The sole exception to this lack of steering by MCOs - a small pilot program started by Aetna in January 2011 for up to 100 of its employees - has not yielded sufficient data to evaluate its success.
 IDF 708, 710.
 Although some MCOs provide pricing information to members and physicians to try to influence where care is provided (referred to as "soft steering," IDF 682), such programs "don't have teeth, [so] they haven't had [an] impact."
 Radzialowski, Tr.
-723-24; IDF 701, 706-07.
+723-24; IDF 701, 706-07. determinative - post-acquisition evidence "is deemed of limited value whenever such evidence could arguably be subject to manipulation."

-acquisition evidence is of limited probative value because "violators could stave off such [Section 7] actions merely by refraining from aggressive or anticompetitive behavior when such a suit was threatened or pending."
-United States v.
-Gen. Dynamics Corp., 415 U.S. 486, 504-05 (1974), see Chicago Bridge & Iron Co. v.
-FTC, 534 F.3d 410, 434-35 (5th Cir.
-2008); Hospital Corp. of Am. v.
-FTC, 807 F.2d 1381, 1384 (7th Cir.
-1986).
-Although Respondent protests that no manipulation was involved in those contract negotiations, an absence of proof of actual manipulation is not determinative - post-acquisition evidence "is deemed of limited value whenever such evidence could arguably be subject to manipulation."
 Chicago Bridge, 534 F.3d at 435 (emphasis in original).
 Such is the case here.
 Moreover, all post-Joinder rates here have been negotiated while the Hold Separate Agreement was in place.
 That agreement permits an MCO to continue its existing contract beyond expiration, rather than negotiating a new contract with new rates.
 See PX00069.
 Thus, the Hold Separate Agreement constrains ProMedica's bargaining leverage, with the result that the post-Joinder contracts do not reflect the full market power that ProMedica will be able to exercise as a result of the Joinder.